Evading and crashing anti-malware solutions via data collection overloading during analysis serialization: Conclusions

 \section{Conclusions}

 This work introduces TCAs, a novel method for inducing denial-of-analysis in modern anti-malware and telemetry monitoring systems by exploiting weaknesses in their data-handling and storage pipelines.
+Our findings are most directly applicable to systems that prioritize behavioral observation over real-time blocking, where permitting execution is a design requirement rather than a failure mode.
 We demonstrated that behavioral telemetry, not just sensors or hooks, can be an attack surface.
 Unlike traditional techniques that focus on hiding malicious behavior or evading detection, we directly target the internal telemetry infrastructure, demonstrating that unbound collection, serialization, and storage of monitoring data can itself be weaponized to disrupt analysis.
-Indeed, across 12 widely deployed products and cloud services, seven exhibited some form of denial-of-analysis or behavioral invisibility.
-Thus, two vendors assigned CVE identifiers (CVE-2025-61301 and CVE-2025-61303), others patched or reconfigured their software, and vendors acknowledged the issue during coordinated disclosure.
+Indeed, across 18 widely deployed products and cloud services, seven exhibited some form of DoA or behavioral invisibility.
+Our findings led to the assignment of four CVE identifiers, with one additional CVE pending for Cuckoo.
+Other vendors patched or reconfigured their software following coordinated disclosure.

-As malware analysis and detection increasingly rely on automated pipelines, availability becomes a security property.
-The recursive workloads in our experiments often pushed JSON and BSON serialization to their limits, suggesting a need for more thorough stress testing of deeply nested and complex data structures to identify safe thresholds and improve the robustness of serialization pipelines.
+Recursive workloads in experiments pushed JSON and BSON serialization to their limits, suggesting a need for more thorough stress testing of deeply nested and complex data structures to identify thresholds.
 Moreover, our results highlight the importance of viewing telemetry pipelines as potential attack surfaces and hardening them accordingly.
 Thus, in future work, we plan to explore fuzzing of telemetry structures and graph-based storage for behavioral data.
-Moreover, since Python and MongoDB were at the core of most observed denial-of-analysis conditions, it is essential to test other programming languages, serialization libraries, and database engines to check whether similar weaknesses exist.
+Moreover, since Python and MongoDB were at the core of most observed denial-of-analysis conditions, it is essential to test other programming languages, serialization libraries, and database engines to check for similar weaknesses.